 Preserving the Wisdom of Ancient Botany

 Anima Mundi Herbals is completely devoted to providing the freshest and most vibrant botanical goodness.
-Most of our ingredients are primarily sourced from native people and small farmers from the rainforest lands, as well as different parts of the world.
+Most of our ingredients are primarily sourced from native people and small farms from the rainforest lands, as well as different parts of the world.
 We love to work directly with our producers, to not only personally meet them, but to also have first hand access to the highest quality farmed or wildcrafted goods.
 Our purpose is to bridge native medicine into today's world, through the magic of ancient botany and herbal remedies.

-This is who we love to work with the most, and this is what we are proud to support.
-Farmers and ethical wild-crafters that know the jungle, and prioritize mother nature above all else.
+This is who we love to work with the most, and this is what we are proud to support: farmers and ethical wild-crafters that know the jungle, and prioritize mother nature above all else.
 We care to support them directly and ensure that aspect of life is nourished and maintained economically and energetically.

 All of our products are formulated by Adriana Ayales, clinical herbalist, and handcrafted with love and care in New York City by a great team.
 We believe that by supporting traditional practices and native people directly, we contribute to the revival of ancient medicine.
-Anima Mundi cares to preserve the sanctuaries left in the world by celebrating it through ethical wildcrafting, sustainable trade and medicinal creations.
+Anima Mundi cares to preserve the sanctuaries left in the world by celebrating them through ethical wildcrafting, sustainable trade and medicinal creations.